cloud66/help-old/_posts/how-to/1925-09-26-websocket-support.md

 Find out more about [Stack Security page](/stack-features/stack-security.html).

-## WebSocket Through a Load Balancer
+## WebSocket through a load balancer

 At any time, you can use a load balancer and scale up your servers to have more redundancy and capacity for your WebSocket servers.